1 Department of Anesthesiology and Intensive Care Medicine, University Hospital Greifswald, Ferdinand-Sauerbruch-Straße, D-17475 Greifswald, Germany.

 4.2 Weight loss

 Weight loss of the anaesthetic gas canisters during storage.
-The dots represent the weight loss of each individual anaesthetic gas canister for the days after exhaustion.
-The dashed line is the linear fit.
+The dots represent the weight loss of each individual anaesthetic gas canister for the days after exhaustion before shipping and desorption.
+The gray lines connect the same anaesthetic gas canisters measured at the two different time points.

 Figure 4.1: Weight loss of the anaesthetic gas canisters during storage.
-The dots represent the weight loss of each individual anaesthetic gas canister for the days after exhaustion.
-The dashed line is the linear fit.
+The dots represent the weight loss of each individual anaesthetic gas canister for the days after exhaustion before shipping and desorption.
+The gray lines connect the same anaesthetic gas canisters measured at the two different time points.

 5 Discussion

-We demonstrated in this prospective single-center observational study that using active charcoal absorbers for sevoflurane until they reached their maximum saturation levels can yield a total capture efficiency of NA %.
-This represents a total amount of NA kg that can be recovered from a total of 14.2 kg sevoflurane used in our study cohort of 738 balanced anaesthesia cases.
+We demonstrated in this prospective single-center observational study that using active charcoal absorbers for sevoflurane until they reached their maximum saturation levels can yield a total capture efficiency of 34 %.
+This represents a total amount of 4.9 kg that can be recovered from a total of 14.2 kg sevoflurane used in our study cohort of 738 balanced anaesthesia cases.

-Interestingly, we saw a large and significant difference in the proportional capture efficiencies in the two ORs, with NA % for OR1 and NA % for OR2.
-Despite the different disciplines and procedures, the inhaled induction and the duration of anaesthesia are observious differences.
-During an inhaled induction, even if done with a fresh gas flow in the range of the minute ventilation of the respective child, a large amount of sevoflurane is wasted and cannot be compensated by a following metabolic flow anaesthesia, as could be seen in the large difference in the average sevoflurane consumption per hour.
-However, a large wastage of VA yields a higher capture efficiency.
+Interestingly, we saw a large and significant difference in the proportional capture efficiencies in the two ORs, with 47.8 % for OR1 and 21.4 % for OR2.
+Despite the different disciplines and procedures, the inhaled induction and the duration of anaesthesia are relevant differences.
+During an inhaled induction, even if done with a fresh gas flow in the range of the minute ventilation of the respective child, a large amount of sevoflurane passes the patients without uptake, thus increasing the amount that can be captured by the AGC and yielding higher capture efficiency.

 Another major determinant for the lower capture efficiency in OR2 may be the longer duration of anaesthesia.
-The slow compartments of the body, for example fat, have a huge capacity to store a large amount of VA.
+The slow compartments of the body, for example muscles and fat, have a huge capacity to store a large amount of VA.
 It takes hours to saturate the slow compartments due to the long time constant for sevoflurane [11].
-However, the absolute amount of VA in the fat tissue, even before saturation, is much larger than in the fast compartments (e.g. brain, muscle) and the blood [11].
+However, the absolute amount of VA in the muscles and fat tissue, even before saturation, is much larger than in the fast compartments (e.g. brain, heart) and the blood [11].
 The fat tissue will also release the VA slowly during the emergence process, due to its small part in the total cardiac output and the low partial pressure.
 The longer the anaesthesia lasts, the more VA will be stored in the fat tissue and carried to the post anaesthesia care unit, where it is unable to be captured, resulting in a lower capture efficiency.
 This effect was relatively mild in a previous simulation study with a 9 % reduction of the capture efficiency from 82 % after one hour to 73 % after five hours anaesthesia with sevoflurane and a fresh gas flow of 0.5 l.min-1 [12].
-Considering the large volume of fat tissue and the theoretical storage capacity, this seems significantly underestimated.
+Considering the large volume of fat tissue and the theoretical storage capacity, this seems significantly underestimated and could partially explained by the wasteful high fresh gas flow during the induction period over 15 minutes and the high dosage of up to 1.5 minial alveolar concentration.
 Hinterberg et al. had also recognised a much lower capture efficiency in longer rather than shorter anaesthesia [4].
 Interestingly, Mulier et al. had not seen any correlation between the in vivo mass transfer and duration of anaesthesia [7].
 Their duration of anaesthesia, at around only 90 min, lasted about half as long as ours and may be too short for a relevant accumulation of sevoflurane in the fat tissue compared to the consumption during induction.
 This could be in line with the results of the simulation study, where the largest drop in capture efficiency for minimal-flow anaesthesia was found between one and two hours [12].

-Our overall capture efficiency of NA % is very similar to the 43-51 % previously reported for the AGSS-dependent SageTech Medical’s Volatile Capture Device (SageTech Medical, Paignton, UK; [6]) or the 45 % in vivo mass transfer for CONTRAfluranTM during laparoscopic surgery [13].
-Hinterberg et al. reported a much lower capture efficiency of just 25 % for desflurane [4].
-They used a new AGC for every case, which produced underfilled AGCs with less than 15 % of their capacity, possibly yielding a relative higher contribution of water to the weight gain and insufficiencies in the desorption and recapture process [5].
+Our overall capture efficiency of 34 % is very similar to the 25 % for desflurane [4] and the 43-51 % previously reported for the AGSS-dependent SageTech Medical’s Volatile Capture Device (SageTech Medical, Paignton, UK; [6]) or the 45 % in vivo mass transfer for CONTRAfluranTM during laparoscopic surgery [7].
+Hinterberg et al. used a new AGC for every case, which produced underfilled AGCs with less than 15 % of their capacity, possibly yielding a relative higher contribution of water to the weight gain and insufficiencies in the desorption and recapture process [4,5].
 By contrast, our study represents a ‘real-world’ usage of the AGCs until they were saturated.

 Beside the volatile agent, the AGC contains a varying proportion of water, acetone and, in the case of sevoflurane, compound A-E. The absorption of the volatile agent in the AGC is based on strong non-covalent interactions displacing water and the other components.
-In our study, NA % was attributable to sevoflurane (desorption efficiency).
-We believe that the complete saturation of our AGCs explains the higher proportion compared to the 70 % reported previously [4].
+In our study, 63.4 % was attributable to sevoflurane.
+This is in line with the 70 % reported previously for CONTRAfluranTM [4].
 Perhaps a connected AGSS caused a dryer AGC, which could be a reason for the very high desorption efficiency of 95.5 % sevoflurane for SageTech’s AGSS-dependent volatile capture device [6].

-Although we stored all AGCs in a zip lock bag, we surprisingly found a linear decrease in weight of around 69 mg per day during storage (Figure 4.1).
+Although we stored all AGCs in a zip lock bag, we found a decrease in weight of around 3 % during storage (Figure 4.1).
 A previous study reported a constant weight over time [4].
-Because of the strong non-covalent interaction between the VA and the activated charcoal, and the hydrophobic character of the latter, we assume that a drying or evaporation process of the captured water could explain the weight loss.
+Because of the strong non-covalent interaction between the VA and the activated charcoal, and the hydrophobic character of the latter, we assume that a drying or evaporation process of the captured water could partially explain the weight loss.
 However, we recognised some rare exhausting alarms by SENSOfluran during minimal-flow total intravenous anaesthesia, which may be due to spontaneous desorption.
-Weight loss during high-flow total intravenous anaesthesia was already reported [7].
-Thus spontaneous desorption, even without any flow, may be another explanation.
+Weight loss during high-flow total intravenous anaesthesia was already reported [15].
+Thus spontaneous desorption, even without any flow, as already observed by Wenzel et al. may be another explanation [16].

-The weight loss and the difference in desorption efficiency illustrate that it is not possible to draw any conclusions about the overall capture efficiency of AGCs from the (in vivo) mass transfer alone.
+The weight loss, the unknown contribution of water and metabolic products, and the difference in desorption efficiency illustrate that it is not possible to draw any conclusions about the overall capture efficiency of AGCs from the (in vivo) mass transfer alone.

 5.1 Limitations